kwatch/motto-mysql/README.txt

 2. Install mysql-ruby (>= 2.7.4) if not installed yet.
 3. Install motto-mysql.

+The following is an example of steps to install.

     ### install mysql-ruby (if not installed yet)
     $ tar xzf mysql-ruby-2.8pre4.tar.gz
     $ cd mysql-ruby-2.8pre4